mssandes/TuningTools/readme.md

 # Installation

 This package cannot be installed by itself.
-Please take a look on the projects which have other dependencies needed by this package:
+Consider installing one of the RootCore projects using this package:

  - [RingerTuning](https://github.com/wsfreund/RingerTuning) [recommended]: this project contains only the packages needed for tuning the discriminators;
  - [RingerProject](https://github.com/joaoVictorPinto/RingerProject): Use this git repository, however, if you want to install all packages related to the Ringer algorithm.

 ## Tuning Cores

 There are two cores that can be used for tuning the discriminators.
-The available cores are defined during the compile time, you can compile only one of them to have a faster compilation (and less disk space usage).
+The available cores are defined during the compile time.
+To achieve a faster compilation (and less disk space usage), you can require installation of just one of the cores.
 The flags available when compiling with `buildthis.sh` are the following:

 - `--with-tuningtool-fastnet` (default): Uses an adapted version of the [FastNet](https://github.com/rctorres/fastnet);
 - `--with-tuningtool-exmachina`: Install [ExMachina](https://github.com/Tiamaty/ExMachina) as its core;